torik42/YaLafi/README.md

 are assumed to generate some “visible” output.
 Thus, it is not necessary to declare all the maths macros like \\alpha and \\sum.

+These are the rules for parsing of displayed equations:
+- TBD

 [Back to top](#yalafi-yet-another-latex-filter)